The name Dresdner SC carries much history in German

 stand.
 It was a very neat arena, which had obviously been updated.

-Once I departed I went round by the vehicle entrance where there was a plaque displaying al, the records that had been created inside by athletes of great repute.
-I carried on as I headed towards Loschwitz to continue my education of a truly wonderful city.
+Once I departed, I went around by the vehicle entrance, where there was a plaque displaying all the records that had been created inside by athletes of great repute.
+I carried on as I headed towards Loschwitz to continue my education in a truly wonderful city.

 No comments: